ubuntu/ubuntu-desktop-documentation/docs/explanation/hardware-backed-disk-encryption.md

 ## Enable hardware-backed disk encryption

-To protect your Ubuntu installation with TPM full-disk encryption, see {ref}`encrypt-your-disk-with-tpm`.
+To protect your Ubuntu installation with hardware-backed disk encryption, see {ref}`encrypt-your-disk-with-tpm`.